All Episodes

 Time Text

-Yes, America's Anchorman is away, and this is your EIB anchor baby, Mark Stein live from far northern New Hampshire, hard by the Canadian border.
+Yes, America's Anchorman is away and this is your EIB anchor baby Mark Stein live from far northern New Hampshire hard by the Canadian border.

 You can't miss us.

-There's a big sign on the interstate saying last rush, guest host before the border.
+There's a big sign on the interstate saying last rush guest host before the border.

-So do do do drop by and say uh say hello.
+So do drop by and say hello.

-And they didn't have a clip from it, and uh I realized shortly afterwards that the rear the the reason the reporter didn't have a clip for it was that this guy, Bush had been all fired up because he was given the speech in Spanish.
+And I realized shortly afterwards that the reason the reporter didn't have a clip for it was that this guy, Bush, had been all fired up because he was giving the speech in Spanish.

 But don't worry, that's coming to a state near you soon.

-Ninety percent of the town speaks Spanish, so he's giving the speech in Spanish, and it is in fact amazing that he gives a far more animated performance in Spanish than he does in English.
+And it is, in fact, amazing that he gives a far more animated performance in Spanish than he does in English.

 I mean, a lot of times it is just the language.